iterative/dvc.org/content/blogs/2021-06-18-june-21-dvc-heartbeat.md

 > I have recently came across with DVC by listening to MLOps Coffee Sessions #6
 > with David Aponte and Elle O'Brien (Such an interesting talk! 💯).
 This tool
-> integrates smoothly with Git, tracks models & datasets, and also has an online
+> integrates smoothly with Git, tracks models & datasets...
+Is there any use
-> UI DVC Studio 🚀.
-Is there any use case of MLflow that DVC can't handle?
-I
+> case of MLflow that DVC can't handle?
+I find DVC to give more rise to
-> find DVC to give more rise to creativity as it integrates really well with
-> Git. - André Godinho
+> creativity as it integrates really well with Git. - André Godinho

 ## Neda Sultova's Tutorial and Tool Rubric